Fast calibration of two-factor models for energy option pricing

 \section{Application to Schwartz model}

 We apply the Lyapunov equation to propose a simpler derivation for the variance of the linear two-factor model by Schwartz and Smith \cite{Schwartz2000}.
-Let $s_t$ denote the price of the underlying at time $t$, $z_{\chi}$ and $z_{\xi}$ be standard Wiener processed such that $dz_{\chi}dz_{\xi} = \rho dt$.
-The original model is defined by: {} It is possible to write a state-space description of the model by defining:
+Let $s_t$ denote the price of the underlying at time $t$, $z_{\chi}$ and $z_{\xi}$ be standard Wiener processes such that $dz_{\chi}dz_{\xi} = \rho dt$.
+The original model is defined by: {} We write a state-space description of the model by defining: